justPauw/pokemon-umbral-stasis/docs/pokemon/009-taillow.md

       <p style="color: #737373; margin: 0px;  font-weight: normal; font-size:16px;">Abilities</p>
       <div style="display: flex; flex-direction: row; align-items: center; font-size: 16px">
         <a href='' title="Whenever this Pokemon is asleep, burned, paralyzed, or poisoned, it has 1.5x its Attack.
 This Pokemon is not affected by the usual Attack cut from a burn.
 This bonus does not count as a stat modifier.">Guts</a>
+        /<a href='' title="When this Pokemon uses or loses its held item, its Speed is doubled.
+If it gains another item or leaves battle, this bonus is lost.
+This includes when the Pokemon drops its item because of knock off.
+This bonus does not count as a stat modifier.
+There is no notification when this ability takes effect.">Unburden</a>
         /<a href='' title="This Pokemon ignores ghost-type Pokemon's immunity to normal- and fighting-type moves.
-Ghost Pokemon's other types affect damage as usual.">Scrappy</a>
+Ghost Pokemon's other types affect damage as usual.">Hidden: Scrappy</a>
       </div>
     </div>
   </div>